aws-samples/aws-codebuild-webhooks/README.md

 ```

 ## Registering a Webhook
-To register a webhook, you need to create a new item in the DDB table with the following keys:
+To register a webhook, you need to create a new item in the CodeBuildWebhooks DDB table,
+created by this solution, with the following keys:

 - `project`: The name of the CodeBuild project for which your webhook should be invoked
 - `hook_url_param_name`: The name of the SSM parameter which contains the URL for your webhook.
 The